joebew42/ex_twitch_pomobot/README.md

 ## DONE

+- As a streamer I can start a new pomodoro with a task name
+  - the command should be `!pomo_start [task name]`
 - [BUG] At the moment the `CommandHandler.handle()` is blocking.
 This cause a timeout when trying to write messages to the chat, through the `IRCTwitchChat`
   - We may have two options:
     - Make the CommandHandler a GenServer and handle all the commands as cast (non-blocking)